resourcesr/app/README.md

 ```

 ## Icon
-The logo is and graphic assets provided by [Usman Naeem](https://github.com/Usman-Naeem/)
+The logo is and graphic assets are provided by [Usman Naeem](https://github.com/Usman-Naeem/)

 The files icon get from https://www.flaticon.com/